magdalenawi/DNN-PP/README.md

 This repository contains the implementation of the model proposed in `DNN-PP: A Novel Deep Neural Network Approach and its Applicability in Drug-related Property Prediction` for molecular properties prediction.

+This is a PyTorch implementation.

 ## Dependencies

+Compatible with PyTorch 1.5 and Python 3.7.

 ## Usage